lisrael1989/Israel-Litvak-Ultimate-Meme-Generator/README.md

-# Israel Litvak Ultimate Meme Generator
+# Ultimate Meme Generator

-Welcome to the Israel Litvak Ultimate Meme Generator!
+Welcome to the Ultimate Meme Generator!
 Create and customize your memes using a variety of templates and tools.

 ## Live Demo

-Try the meme generator live here: [Israel Litvak Ultimate Meme Generator](https://lisrael1989.github.io/Israel-Litvak-Ultimate-Meme-Generator/)
+Try the meme generator live here: [Ultimate Meme Generator](https://lisrael1989.github.io/Israel-Litvak-Ultimate-Meme-Generator/)

 ## Features